germain-italic/rambox-dark-mode/google-chat/README.md

 Class names look ultra-random and will probably break on the next update 😒.

+### Edit May 29, 2021:

+https://chat.google.com is now redirecting to https://mail.google.com/chat which is now loading iframes from https://chat.google.com, therefore, in-frame styling is not supported and the google-chat code is not working at the moment.

 ## How-to

 1. Open your favorite browser to https://chat.google.com/ and toggle Developer tools using F12 or cmd/ctrl-shift-i.